danielerapati/2years-oncall/PITCHME.md

 > S.O.D.

 Note:
+...
-grab a brush and put a little makeup, hide the scars and fade away the shakeup have you left your keys on the table?
+hide the scars and fade away the shakeup have you left your keys on the table?

-get to your computer, make coffee or tea, make sure you are awake
+before you get to your computer, make sure you are awake make coffee or tea, walk off the sleep a bit

+small rituals can help you enter the "incident" state of mind even during office hours
 +++
 gather information